cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/sprite.md

 # Sprite Component Reference

 Using Sprite is the most common way to display images in 2D/3D games.
-By adding the Sprite component to a Node, you can display __SpriteFrame__ assets from project resources.
+By adding the Sprite component to a Node, you can display __SpriteFrame__ assets from project assets.

 ![add sprite](sprite/sprite-component.png)